MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

 1. Call [PlayFabClientAPI.GetWindowsHelloChallengeAsync](xref:titleid.playfabapi.com.client.authentication.getwindowshellochallenge) to create a signing challenge.
 2. Call [CryptographicBuffer.DecodeFromBase64String](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Cryptography.CryptographicBuffer#Windows_Security_Cryptography_CryptographicBuffer_DecodeFromBase64String_System_String_) to create an IBuffer for the **KeyCredentialManager** to have the user sign.
-3. Call var retrieveResult = await [KeyCredentialManager.OpenAsync(userId)](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.keycredentialmanager#Windows_Security_Credentials_KeyCredentialManager_OpenAsync_System_String_) to create a key signing service.
+3. Call `var retrieveResult = await` [KeyCredentialManager.OpenAsync(userId)](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.keycredentialmanager#Windows_Security_Credentials_KeyCredentialManager_OpenAsync_System_String_) to create a key signing service.
-4. Get the credential for this user: **var userCredential = retrieveResult.Credential**
+4. Get the credential for this user: `var userCredential = retrieveResult.Credential`.
 5. Call await [userCredential.RequestSignAsync(challengeBuffer)](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Credentials.KeyCredential#Windows_Security_Credentials_KeyCredential_RequestSignAsync_Windows_Storage_Streams_IBuffer_) to have Windows request that the user sign the server's challenge for this user.
 6. Finally, call [PlayFabClientAPI.LoginWithWindowsHello](xref:titleid.playfabapi.com.client.authentication.loginwithwindowshello) to complete the process and log in the player.
 7. Assuming the login was successful, the player is now logged in.
 You will get back a session token that you can use to authenticate the player with all other PlayFab APIs.